 5 simple ways to cut back on sugar

-Sweeten the deal naturally – here's how reduce added sugar in your diet.
+Sweeten the deal naturally – here's how to reduce added sugar in your diet

 Sugar and its effects on health is a hot topic, with research starting to show that excess sugar intake can contribute to dental cavities, diabetes, cardiovascular disease, and obesity, among other health problems.
 The World Health Organisation even released guidelines about reducing our daily intake of sugar to less than 10%, which is around 12 teaspoons a day.

 While most health professionals would definitely agree that reducing the amount of sugar a person eats is a great way to improve health, it’s important to note the difference between naturally occurring sugars and added sugars.